idvorkin/techdiary/notes/machine-learning.md

 Google attempted to fix the algorithm, but ultimately removed the gorilla label altogether.
 Zunger noted that the company is working on longer-term fixes that revolve around which labels could be problematic and better recognition of dark-skinned faces.

 ### HP face tracking doesn't recognize black people

+### Clever Hans - the horse that could count
+Using opaque features isnt just a problem for ML systems.
+There was a horse that [could count](https://en.wikipedia.org/wiki/Clever_Hans), but it didn't work by counting, it worked by understanding human emotions.
+I guess that's one of our first fails of machine learnings.

 ### Likely hood of death from Pneumonia given asthma